 Synthesize what was learned from the activity by asking participants a series of reflective questions:

-- What did you get out of it?
+- Where and how did you get stuck?

 - What was fun/hard/frustrating?